American Cyanamid

-American Cyanamid Company was a leading American conglomerate which became one of the nation's top 100 manufacturing companies during the 1970s and 1980s, according to the Fortune 500 listings at the time.
-It started in fertilizer, but added many other lines of business.
-It merged with American Home Products in 1994.
-The combined company sold off most of its lines of business except pharmaceuticals, adopted the name of its remaining Wyeth division, and was bought by Pfizer in 2009, becoming defunct as a separate concern.
+American Cyanamid Company was an American manufacturing conglomerate.
+It began as a fertilizer company and added many additional lines of business before merging with American Home Products in 1994.
+The combined company sold off most of its divisions, adopted the name of its remaining Wyeth division, and was bought by Pfizer in 2009, becoming defunct as a separate concern.

 History

 The company was founded by engineers Frank S. Washburn and Charles H. Baker in New York City in 1907, to capitalize on a German patent they had licensed for the manufacture of nitrogen products for fertilizer.
 The company's name is derived from the chemical calcium cyanamide, the fertilizer they would manufacture.
 They soon set up headquarters in Nashville, investing a million dollars in several corporations underpinning the manufacturing operation to be set up in nearby Muscle Shoals, Alabama (sometimes called Mussel Shoals), 120 miles from Nashville, on the Tennessee River.
 These planned operations included an electric power generating company (Mussel Shoals Hydro-electric) a utility company to distribute the electricity that would power the chemical plant, and the Cyanamid manufacturing plant.
 Washburn was President and located in Nashville, while Baker was Vice President and remained in New York.
-Cynamide plants were also planned for Niagara Falls, Ontario and Georgia.
+Cyanamid plants were also planned for Niagara Falls, Ontario and Georgia.
 By 1908 the company was incorporated in Maine.
 The Canadian plant was the first in operation in 1910, and was to be followed by the Alabama plant.

 However, the development of United States manufacturing was suspended when they were denied the construction of a dam for the hydroelectric generation station.
 Instead, United States offices of the company imported product from its Canadian plant.
 The company abandoned its Nashville headquarters in 1915 and relocated them to New York City.
 At the same time, it was trying to raise political support, both grass-roots and via lobbying, to implement the Alabama power generation plan, and as it began to face competition for the American market.

 In 1917, Cyanamid purchased the Ammo-Phosphate Corporation, which owned a fertilizer plant in Linden, New Jersey manufacturing ammonium phosphate.